Eric Martinsson: Playing career

 On November 28, 2018, Martinsson joined Swiss club, Genève-Servette HC of the National League (NL) for the remainder of the season on a one-year deal worth CHF 500,000.
 He was brought to the team as a replacement for injured Johan Fransson.
 On January 6, 2019, Martinsson was hit from behind, falling head first into the boards, by Marc Wieser in a game against HC Davos.
 Martinsson left the game and went straight to the hospital in Davos, where he spent the night, before returning to Geneva the next day.
 He suffered a severe concussion which sidelined him for the next two months.
 Whereas Wieser was only fined CHF 5,100 and suspended for three games.
 Martinsson returned to Geneva's lineup with 10 games remaining in the regular season and was a healthy scratch for games 3 and 4 of the 2019 Quarterfinals against SC Bern.
 Martinsson displayed poor performances following his return and was not offered a contract extension by Geneva, making him a free agent.

 On April 17, 2019, Martinsson returned to Sweden, agreeing to a three-year contract with HV71 of the SHL.

+Following the conclusion of the 2022–23 season, having regressed offensively with just 1 goal and 12 points through 44 games, Martinsson was mutually released from the remaining two years of his contract with HV71 on 15 March 2023.

+After completing his second season in his return to original SHL club, Växjö Lakers, Martinsson left Sweden to sign a one-year contract with German club, Schwenninger Wild Wings of the DEL, on 18 July 2025.